Rogério (footballer, born 1998): Club career

 After a season playing for the Primavera team of Juventus, Rogério returned to Sassuolo in August 2017 on a season-long loan deal.
 On 17 July 2018, Rogério was loaned out to Sassuolo once again, this time with an option to buy.
 The deal was turned permanent at the end of the 2018–19 season.

+In the summer of 2023, he negotiated with Spartak Moscow, but Sassuolo did not let him go to Russia.
+The club's management said that despite the "serious offer" of 8 million euros, the club would not deal with the Russians for ethical reasons.

+On 5 August 2023, Rogério signed a four-year contract with Wolfsburg in Germany.